MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-enable-keyvault-app-development.md

 With this, containers set up for build pipelines or development environments will have access to this key vault.

+## Next step

+Now, you can go and [Create Online Development Environment from Visual Studio Code](algo-create-online-dev-env-vscode.md).

 ## See also